kyma-project/website/src/blog-posts/5-release-notes-041.md

 ## Application Connector

 The Application Connector, that allows you to connect external systems with Kyma, went through major improvements:
 - Management of the Remote Environments (RE) is no longer done through the Helm chart.
-Instead, we have a controller that reacts to changes in the RE and sets up the whole environment.
+Instead, we have a controller that reacts to changes in the RE and sets up the whole Environment.
 - The [RemoteEnvironments CRD](/docs/latest/components/application-connector#custom-resource-remoteenvironment) is enhanced with an extra label field.
 Now, you can mark the purpose of the Remote Environment in a flexible way.
 - The OAuth token caching functionality was added to the Application Connector.